THE CUISINE OF CAMBRILS

-Knowing the possibilities of the galley, the restaurateurs of Cambrils have put it in the place it deserves to be, on the menu of its establishments.
+Knowing the possibilities of the mantis shrimps, the restaurateurs of Cambrils have put it in the place it deserves to be, on the menu of its establishments.
 Another sign of the recognition that this seafood has acquired is the celebration of the Days of the Galera in Cambrils in February.

 We also dedicate a few gastronomic days to another well-established seafood in our kitchens,which is the squid, a food that everyone likes, that is a versatile product, km 0 – of Cambrils that goes very well together with our olive oil and the vegetables from our gardens.

 Kilometres of crop fields stretch across Cambrils leaving different colours and contrasts, in a truly Mediterranean territory where the Arbequina olive tree, hazelnuts, carob trees as well as fruits and vegetables provide the town with top quality produce from the land.

 EXTRA VIRGIN OLIVE OIL elaborated in Cambrils with a soft and fruity flavour, which comes exclusively from the arbequina olives produced on our terms , an outstanding award-winning oil on numerous occasions in both national and international competitions and the staple of the Cambrils cuisine.